JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-The type specified after a colon is the **upper bound**: only subtype of `Comparable<T>` may be substituted for `T`.
+The type specified after a colon is the **upper bound**: only a subtype of `Comparable<T>` may be substituted for `T`.
 For example

 ``` kotlin
 sort(list(1, 2, 3)) // OK.
 Int is a subtype of Comparable<Int>
 sort(list(HashMap<Int, String>())) // Error: HashMap<Int, String> is not a subtype of Comparable<HashMap<Int, String>>
 ```

-The default upper bound (if none specified) is Any?.
-There can be not more than one upper bound specified directly inside the angle brackets.
-If same type parameter needs more than one upper bound,
+The default upper bound (if none specified) is `Any?`.
+Only one upper bound can be specified inside the angle brackets.
-we need a separate **where**\-clause:
+If the same type parameter needs more than one upper bound, we need a separate **where**\-clause:

 ``` kotlin
 fun cloneWhenGreater<T : Comparable<T>>(list : List<T>, threshold : T) : List<T>